Facts about Jimmy Carter

 Jimmy Carter Biography

 Jimmy Carter grew up on a farm in Georgia and graduated from the U.S. Naval Academy in 1946.
-After working with the nuclear submarine program, he resigned his commission after his father’s death in 1953 and returned to the family farm.
+After serving with the nuclear submarine program, he resigned his commission after his father’s death in 1953 and returned to the family farm.
 He entered local politics in 1962 and was so successful that by 1971 he was elected governor of Georgia.
 In the presidential election of 1976 Carter, a dark horse candidate of the Democratic party, won the nomination and then defeated the Republican Gerald Ford, who had replaced Richard M. Nixon after Nixon’s resignation.

 As president, Jimmy Carter championed human rights and responsible government, but his term was dogged by high inflation, high unemployment and an energy crisis.
 The last 14 months of his term were dominated by an ongoing hostage situation at the U.S. Embassy in Iran.
 Carter and Vice President Walter Mondale ran for a second term in 1980, but they were defeated by Republicans Ronald Reagan and George Bush.